andrewpwade/andrewpwade.github.io/_posts/2014-09-10-running-a-mail-server.md

 knows what access the UK government have to their network.

-That said, my main goal however was to learn more about email hosting and to be able to boast to PFYs that, of course, I ran my own mail server.
+That said, my main goal however was to learn more about email hosting and to be able to boast to PFYs that of course I run my own mail server!

 I am sure I will receive more spam and face more deliverability issues in the future, so there will be lots more tweaking to do.